Blog · By The Packaging Vista Team · June 20, 2026

 Foil stamping presses a thin metallic film onto the box with heat – gold, silver, rose gold, copper, or holographic.
 It is the clearest signal of a premium product, which is why it is everywhere in beauty, spirits, and gifting.

-Best for: luxury cues on rigid boxes, perfume boxes, and cosmetic boxes.
+Best for: luxury cues on premium rigid two-piece boxes, elegant custom perfume boxes, and custom printed cosmetic boxes.

 Embossing and debossing